HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Real Robot Experiments

 \subsection{Analysis}

 We include additional analysis on the real robot results in this section.
 The proposed method assumes an estimated goal transformation as input.
-To estimate the transformation from the object to the goal, we use point cloud registration algorithms.
+To estimate the transformation from the object to the goal, we use point cloud registration, as described above.
 However, the estimation of the transformation might not be perfect in the real world.
-To better understand the performance of our system, we define two types of evaluation criteria: The ``flow success'' is automatically calculated based on the estimated point cloud registration according to the evaluation metric in Appendix~\ref{appendix:success}.
+To better understand the performance of our system, we define two types of evaluation criteria: The ``flow success'' is automatically calculated based on the \emph{estimated} point cloud registration according to the evaluation metric in Appendix~\ref{appendix:success}.
+Hence, ``flow success" will sometimes mark an episode as a success or failure incorrectly due to errors in the point cloud registration.
 For the ``actual success'' evaluation metric, we manually mark as failures the cases among the flow success episodes where the goal estimation is significantly wrong.
-Thus, ``flow success'' indicates the performance of the trained policy while the ``actual success'' indicates the performance of the full system.
+Thus, ``flow success'' indicates the performance of the trained policy (assuming perfect point cloud registration at termination) while the ``actual success'' indicates the performance of the full system (accounting for errors in the point cloud registration).
 Fig.~\ref{fig:real} in the main text reports the actual success.
 We include both success metrics in Table~\ref{tab:realrobot} below.
-The policy achieves a $61\%$ success rate based on the flow success.
+The policy achieves a $61\%$ success rate based on the flow success, indicating that some of our errors are due to failures in point cloud registration.